 Indigo Living, 6/F, Horizon Plaza, 2 Lee Wing Street, Ap Lei Chau, Hong Kong, 2555 0530.
 Open daily 10am – 7pm. www.indigo-living.com

 TREE, 28/F, Horizon Plaza, 2 Lee Wing Street, Ap Lei Chau, Hong Kong, 2870 1582.
 Open daily 10.30am-7pm.
-Also located in Soho, Cyberport and Sai Kung (see the website for full addresses). www.tree.com.hk
+Also located in Sai Kung (see the website for full address). www.tree.com.hk

-Inside – a real gem with Indian rustic-style furniture.
+Inside: A real gem with Indian rustic-style furniture.
 They also stock clothes, accessories, bath ware, soft furnishings, lighting… the list goes on!
 For those who like soft colours, beautiful prints and delicate fabrics, we suggest you head here – whether you deck out your whole home or just go for certain signature items.

 Inside, 12/F, Horizon Plaza, 2 Lee Wing Street, Ap Lei Chau, Hong Kong, 2873 1795.
 Open Monday-Friday 10am – 6pm, Saturday & Sunday 11am – 7pm.
 Also located in The Prince’s Building, Central and The Repulse Bay (see the website for full addresses). www.inside.com.hk

-Mirth – head over to Aberdeen and browse their collection of global and individually sourced items suitable for homes, children and much more.
+Mirth: Head over to Aberdeen and browse their collection of global and individually sourced items suitable for homes, children and much more.
 Many of the items are one-off but all have a really unique appeal to them.
 Our personal favourites are their industrial-feel dining chairs, which come in a range of colours.

-Mirth Home, 23 Wong Chuk Hang Road, Aberdeen, Hong Kong, 2553 9811.
-Open daily 10am – 6pm. www.mirthhome.com
+Mirth Home, the Mezzanine Floor, Yip Kan Street (last building on the left), Wong Chuk Hang, Hong Kong, 2553 9811.
+Open daily 10am – 6pm.

-Ikea, Upper Basement, Park Lane Hotel, Great George Street, Causeway Bay, Hong Kong, 3125 0888.
+IKEA, Upper Basement, Park Lane Hotel, Great George Street, Causeway Bay, Hong Kong, 3125 0888.
 Open daily 10.30am–10.30pm.
 Also located at Megabox, Kowloon Bay and Sha Tin (see website for full addresses). www.ikea.com/hk/en

-Pricerite, practically everywhere! http://e-catalogue.pricerite.com.hk
+Pricerite, practically everywhere! www.e-catalogue.pricerite.com.hk

-Japan Home Centre – this should be the very last place you visit.
+Japan Home Centre: This should be the very last place you visit.
 Suitable for ironing boards, cleaning equipment and random kitchen appliances.
 Don’t expect to find stuff of the highest quality but bag some practical items at bargain prices.